Nik-Mouz/nikolas-mouzourides-website/blogs/Getting Started With AWS SAM/blog.md

   ...
 ```

-Now all is left to do is to deploy, get the URLs from the Outputs section in CloudFormation and try out our Lambdas in the wild.
+Now all is left to do is to deploy, get the URLs from the Outputs section in the AWS Console CloudFormation page and try out our Lambdas in the wild.

 So here we have demonstrated that we can interact with AWS resources whilst running Lambda locally, purely using IAM Roles.
 This approach is recommended by AWS themselves and eliminates the risk of misplacing AWS credentials.